Baota District: Tang dynasty

 In September of 619 CE, Liang Shidu and his army was expelled from the region by Tang dynasty general Duan Decao, who was appointed as the head of the Tang's Yanzhou armed forces.

 In 633 CE, under Tang rule, the Yanhua Canal (延化渠) was dug out in Yanzhou to better conserve water in the region, and to help irrigate crops.
 However, the region's agriculture remains highly susceptible to episodes of severe frost, which killed local crops in 651 CE, 679 CE, and 704 CE.

 The area of present-day Baota District was greatly affected by the An Lushan Rebellion, which reduced Yanzhou's population from 16,345 households down to just 938 households.
 In 765 CE, while travelling through the region to migrate to an area less afflicted by the conflict, famous poet Du Fu spent a night in Qilipu (七里铺), in what is now the southern portion of Baota District.

 From 766 to 779 CE, the pagoda on Jialing Mountain (嘉岭山 (嘉嶺山)), now known as Baota Mountain, was constructed.

-In 895 CE, Yanzhou experienced rain for a span of 60 consecutive days.